 Their zero waste factories engage in sustainable practises including the use of environmentally friendly dyes, post-dyeing water purification and the use of solar power for much of the energy needed in the manufacturing process.

 We say - "I love fancy socks and polka dot tights and these are the best I've ever tried.
-I love how they have made every aspect of production and usage as sustainable as possible and they fit really well too"
+Think leopard print, tuxedo stripe or sparkly dots are too much?
+The lowkey designs give a modern and cool update to your look (much cheaper than buying a new outfit too) I love how they have made every aspect of production and usage as sustainable as possible and they fit really well too."